chandansaha2014/chandansaha2014.github.io/_posts/2015-12-16-Exploring-spark.ml-with-the-Titanic-Kaggle-competition.md

 learning pipelines.

 If you want to follow this tutorial you will have to download spark which can be done [here](http://spark.apache.org/downloads.html).
-Additionnally, you will need a few dependencies in order to build your project:
+Additionally, you will need a few dependencies in order to build your project:

 | groupId | artifactId | version | scope |